 A variety of possible solutions may be implemented to reduce or eliminate the risk of injury associated with electrical work.
 Examples of solutions include the use of insulation, guarding, grounding, electrical protective devices, and safe work practices.
 The following references aid in controlling electrical hazards in the workplace.

-Electrical Safety: Safety and Health for Electrical Trades Student Manual.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2009-113, (2009, March).
+- Electrical Safety: Safety and Health for Electrical Trades Student Manual.
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2009-113, (March 2009).
 As part of a safety and health curriculum for secondary and post-secondary electrical trades courses, this manual is designed to engage the learner in recognizing, evaluating, and controlling hazards associated with electrical work.

 - Section 8: Safety Model Stage 3-Controlling Hazards: Safe Work Practices.
 Outlines basic safety planning, avoiding wet working conditions, avoiding overhead powerlines, using proper wiring and connectors, using and maintaining tools properly and wearing correct PPE to control electrical hazards.

 - NIOSH Numbered Publications - Alerts.
 U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH).
 Presents information about occupational illnesses, injuries, and deaths.
 Requests assistance in preventing, solving, and controlling newly identified occupational hazards.
 The following alerts are associated with electrical injuries:

 - Preventing Worker Deaths from Uncontrolled Release of Electrical, Mechanical, and Other Types of Hazardous Energy.
 Publication No. 99-110, (August 1999).